 Our residents are required to complete a 1000 clinical hours; a minimum of 500 hours must be direct service face-to-face hours.
 The other 50% of the time or 1000 hours may be devoted to professional development; completing the research project, attending didactics regarding Professional development, Professional Ethics and/or Cultural Diversity.
 This non-clinical time also accounts for other training and didactics within the emphasis areas.
 Finally, the Residents have their own Director’s meeting and Resident Seminar for professional issues related specifically to trainees completing their postdoctoral year.

 A Resident's primary training setting is based on either the Adult or Child/Pediatric area of emphasis.
-Most of the adult emphasis areas are at the Oklahoma City VAMC but the new Psycho-Oncology Emphasis is area is located at the Stephenson Cancer Center and at the Pediatric Hematology-Oncology Clinic located at Children’s Hospital.
+The adult emphasis area is the Psycho-Oncology Emphasis and is located at the Stephenson Cancer Center and at the Pediatric Hematology-Oncology Clinic located at Children’s Hospital.
 Likewise, Child psychology emphasis areas including Pediatric Psychology and Child Clinical are located at the Children's Hospital of Oklahoma and the Child Study Center, respectively.
 Each resident has an Emphasis Coordinator all year as well as designated clinical supervisor(s) within each training setting.
 The specific activities, the time spent with each supervisor, and the portion of a year spent in each setting and activity (clinical service, didactics, research) are identified at the beginning of a year in the Resident's Training Plan (RTP), which is jointly composed by the Resident and a faculty supervisor and approved by the Training Director.